MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `C) Use deep learning by creating a neural network with multiple hidden layers to automatically detect features of faces.`

-**Quick reason:** Use deep learning by creating a neural network with multiple hidden layers to automatically detect features of faces.

 <details>
 <summary>Full explanation</summary>